TomObungu/mathematics.md/A-Level/Further Mathematics/Core Pure 1/Differential Equations/First Order Differential Equations.md

 \end{gather*}
 $$
 ## Exact DE
-Now, to kick off start
+Now, to kick off the start the DE topic, we will start off with